Heesel/Sveltekit-felte-yup-tailwind/README.md

 # What is this?
-This is a tutorial on how to validace a form using SvelteKit, Tailwindcss, felte and yup.
+This is a tutorial on how to validate a form using SvelteKit, Tailwindcss, felte and yup.
 The tutorial is available on [medium](https://medium.com/@Heesel/validate-your-form-using-sveltekit-tailwindcss-felte-and-yup-ddc11cd04717).

 # How to run this project